Nudge: Accelerating Overdue Pull Requests Towards Completion: Abstract

 \section{Abstract}

 \prc{}s are a key part of the collaborative software development and code review process today.
 However, \pr{}s can also slow down the software development process when the reviewer(s) or the author do not actively engage with the \pr{}.
 In this work, we design an end-to-end service, Nudge, for accelerating overdue \pr{}s towards completion by reminding the author or the reviewer(s) to engage with their overdue \pr{}s.
 First, we use models based on effort estimation and machine learning to predict the completion time for a given \pr{}.
 Second, we use activity detection to filter out pull requests that may be overdue, but for which sufficient action is taking place nonetheless.
 Lastly, we use actor identification to understand who the blocker of the \pr{} is and \textit{nudge} the appropriate actor (author or reviewer(s)).
-We also conduct a correlation analysis to understand the statistical relationship between the \pr{} completion times and various \pr{} and developer related attributes.
-Nudge has been deployed on \NumRepos\ repositories at Microsoft since 2019.
-We perform a large scale evaluation based on the implicit and explicit feedback we received from sending the Nudge notifications on \NumNudgedPrs\ \pr{}s.
-We observe significant reduction in completion time, by over 60\%, for \pr{}s which were \textit{nudged} thus increasing the efficiency of the code review process and accelerating the \pr{} progression.
+The~key novelty of Nudge is that it succeeds in reducing pull request resolution time, while ensuring that developers perceive the notifications sent as useful, at the scale of thousands of repositories.
+In a randomized trial on \NumRepos{} repositories in use at Microsoft, Nudge was able to reduce pull request resolution time by 60\% for \NumNudgedPrs{} pull requests, when compared to overdue pull requests for which Nudge did not send a notification.
+Furthermore, developers receiving Nudge notifications resolved 73\% of these notifications as positive.
+We~observed similar results when scaling up the deployment of Nudge to 8,000 repositories at Microsoft, for which Nudge sent 210,000 notifications during a full year.
+This demonstrates Nudge's ability to scale to thousands of repositories.
+Lastly, our qualitative analysis of a selection of Nudge notifications indicates areas for future research, such as taking dependencies among pull requests and developer availability into account.